njoubert/dotfiles/njoubert.com/README.md

 # Configuration of njoubert.com

+### 2020.12.26

+configured tmux and added symlinks

+We gonna setup HTTPS!!! https://www.digitalocean.com/community/tutorials/how-to-create-a-self-signed-ssl-certificate-for-apache-in-ubuntu-16-04

+This works but of course there's a whole bunch of error messages since it is self-signed.
+That's okay.

 ### 2020.12.26 Configuring Apache and MySQL for Small Server

 My DigitalOcean Droplet is only 512Mb RAM and 20 GB Disk.